BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 is there any point in doing all this?

 Yes there is.
 If you've had noise complaints from neighbours your local environmental health officer may well have been called.
-They have the power to remove your public performer's license until you have taken neccessary steps to reduce the sound.
+They have the power to remove a public performer's license until you have taken necessary steps to reduce the sound.

-By following our guide and showing this to them you can prove you are taking the matter seriously and doing all you can to reduce the problem.
+By following this guide and showing it to them you can prove you are taking the matter seriously and doing all you can to reduce the problem.

 PLEASE NOTE